 Explore what trojan horses are — their invasion techniques, the most common types, the damage they cause, and how can you protect your device & organization from trojan attacks

 Ever found yourself wondering “what is a trojan horse?” or “what does ‘trojan horse’ mean when it comes to computers?”
-You’re not alone.
-In part, that’s probably because there seems to be a lot of confusion in terms of classifying trojans as malware or a type of virus.
-This may be, in part, because people often lump viruses, trojans, and other types of malware together in articles.
+That’s probably because there seems to be a lot of confusion in terms of classifying trojans as malware or a type of virus and people often lump viruses, trojans, and other types of malware together in articles.

 But don’t worry.
-We’re here to pull back to cloak of uncertainty and reveal everything you need to know about trojan malware and trojan horse attacks.
+We’re here to pull back to the cloak of uncertainty and reveal everything you need to know about trojan malware, trojan bug, and trojan horse attacks.
 This includes going over:

 - What a trojan horse is in computer terms (and where the name came from),